-Please note that although this arrangement operates slightly differently to the GMPI scheme, any clinical complaint or claim arising out of administering the vaccine pursuant to the PCCIS Scheme, should be notified to us at GMPI@wales.nhs.uk.
+Please note that although this arrangement operates slightly differently to the GMPI scheme, any clinical complaint or claim arising out of administering the vaccine pursuant to the PCCS:I Scheme, should be notified to us at GMPI@wales.nhs.uk.

-- 2. In addition to the arrangements set out above, healthcare professionals (and those who are not healthcare professionals but administer the product in accordance with a protocol that is approved by the Welsh Ministers) are afforded immunity from civil liability in respect of claims in relation to the safety or efficacy of the temporarily authorised vaccine itself.
-[Regulation 345 of The Human Medicines Regulations 2012 as amended by The Human Medicines (Coronavirus and Influenza) (Amendment) Regulations 2020]. - 3.
-Volunteers The categories of staff referred to in 'The PCCIS Directions 2020' include those that are engaged by providers on a voluntary basis.
-However, we recommend that providers put in place a written volunteer agreement for any volunteers engaged. - 4.
-Returning GPs (returning for the purpose of administering this vaccine) are captured by this indemnity arrangement.
-Before commencing work, they should undertake all the necessary requirements the Health Board or provider has identified for all vaccinators to undertake. - 5.
-Where the Oxford/ AstraZeneca Vaccine is administered by the Health Board's staff or locums (e.g. in mass vaccination centres and Health Board sites) standard NHS indemnity arrangements apply).
+2. In addition to the arrangements set out above, healthcare professionals (and those who are not healthcare professionals but administer the product in accordance with a protocol that is approved by the Welsh Ministers) are afforded immunity from civil liability in respect of claims in relation to the safety or efficacy of the temporarily authorised vaccine itself.
+[Regulation 345 of The Human Medicines Regulations 2012 as amended by The Human Medicines (Coronavirus and Influenza) (Amendment) Regulations 2020].

+3. Volunteers - The categories of staff referred to in 'The PCCS:I Directions 2021' include those that are engaged by providers on a voluntary basis.
+However, we recommend that providers put in place a written volunteer agreement for any volunteers engaged.

+4. Returning GPs (returning for the purpose of administering this vaccine) are captured by this indemnity arrangement.
+Before commencing work, they should undertake all the necessary requirements the Health Board or provider has identified for all vaccinators to undertake.